 In HDRP, each individual Light component controls its own shadow biasing using the following parameters:

 - Normal Bias

 Find these settings under the Shadows section.
-If some of the property fields are missing, click the Advanced Properties button to expose them.
+If some of the property fields are missing, click the more options gear to expose them.
 For details on how each property controls the shadow biasing, see the Light documentation.

 Using high shadow bias values may result in light "leaking" through Meshes.
 This is where there is a visible gap between the shadow and its caster and leads to shadow shapes that do not accurately represent their casters.